Here are the schools in Halifax and rest of Calderdale that will shut during teachers' strikes on Tuesday

-Teachers' strikes: The schools in Halifax and rest of Calderdale that will shut during walkouts on Tuesday
+Teachers' strikes: Which schools in Halifax and rest of Calderdale that will be closed during industrial action on Tuesday

-Schools across Calderdale are set to be hit again by teachers’ strikes next week.
+Calderdale’s schools will again be hit by strikes on Tuesday (February 28) when teachers stage a mass walkout.

-A Yorkshire and Humber-wide walkout by members of the NEU is planned for Tuesday (February 28).
+A Yorkshire and Humber-wide day of industrial action is planned by members of the NEU.

 It follows a day of strike action earlier this month which saw most of the borough’s high schools forced to close to most if not all students.